sadken/TZXDuino/README_seeeduino_xiao_m0.md

 # Peripherals and connections

+Subject to change, but trying to squeeze everything into the available GPIOs:

+0. Audio Output (hardwire to cassette head or jack) (might also be used for audio input)
-0. RESERVED for play/ffwd/rwd detecting enhancemenet (reflectometer 1 strobe out (play/ffwd spindle))
+1. RESERVED for play/ffwd/rwd detecting enhancemenet (reflectometer 1 strobe out (play/ffwd spindle))
-1. RESERVED for play/ffwd/rwd detecting enhancemenet (reflectometer 2 strobe out (rwd spindle))
+2. RESERVED for play/ffwd/rwd detecting enhancemenet (reflectometer 2 strobe out (rwd spindle))
-2. CS for SD CARD (SPI)
-3. ADC for buttons (hopefully also reflectometer 1/2 return)
+3. ADC for buttons
-4. RESERVED for audio input (direct recording to SD - future enhancement)
+4. RESERVED for reflectometer 1/2 return
 5. SCK I2C for OLED
 6. SDA I2C for OLED
-7. Audio Output (hardwire to cassette head)
+7. SPARE (but might be required for audio input circuitry)
 8. CLK for SD CARD (SPI)
 9. MISO for SD CARD (SPI)
 10. MOSI for SD CARD (SPI)